• Skip to primary navigation

 • 2 cups (473mL) roasted garlic broth (recommended) or vegetable broth (see note 2)

-• 1-2 tablespoons miso paste (soy-free: substitute chickpea miso)
+• 2 tablespoons white or yellow miso paste (soy-free: substitute chickpea miso)

 • 1-2 tablespoons reduced sodium soy sauce (use GF if needed) (see note 3)